Multivariate Fields of Experts for Convergent Image Reconstruction: Training on Denoising

 As mentioned in Section~\ref{sec:gen_wcrr}, we add the relaxed version of WCRR (WCRR-free) and an alternative version of our model based on the $\ell_2$-norm (MFoE-$\ell_2$).
 More details about their implementation can be found in Appendices~\ref{sec:wcrr_free} and \ref{sec:mfoe_l2}.

-Relaxing the 1-weak convexity constraint in WCRR does not yield performance improvements, except at the highest noise level.
-In contrast, the proposed MFoE model consistently outperforms the univariate baselines (WCRR and WCRR-free) as well as the multivariate variant MFoE-$\ell_2$.
-Notably, all four models employ the same number of filters $\left(K d = 60\right)$ and have roughly the same number of parameters, which ensures that the observed performance gains are not due to increased model capacity but result instead from the greater expressiveness of the proposed multivariate potentials.
+The relaxation of the 1-weak convexity constraint in WCRR yields clear improvements in performance, as evidenced by WCRR-free consistently outperforming the constrained WCRR baseline.
+MFoE-$\ell_2$ achieves results comparable to the unconstrained univariate model.
+However, the proposed MFoE model consistently outperforms all univariate baselines (WCRR and WCRR-free) as well as the MFoE-$\ell_2$ variant, which confirms the benefits of the learned multivariate $\ell_\infty$-based potentials.
+Notably, all four models employ the same number of filters $\left(K d = 60\right)$ and have roughly the same number of parameters, which ensures that the observed performance gains are not due to increased model capacity but result instead from the greater expressivity of the proposed multivariate potentials.
+Although Prox-DRUNet maintains a performance lead, the proposed MFoE reduces this margin while offering a principled, interpretable architecture backed by formal convergence guarantees.

 We present in Table~\ref{tab:denoising-results2} the performance of the MFoE as we increase the number of filters from $K d = 60$ to 240.
 Unlike the WCRR, which saturates at 60 filters, our model continues to improve and reaches a performance plateau around 180 filters.
-To ensure fair comparisons throughout the paper, we adopt the 60-filter variant as our default model.
+To ensure fair comparisons with the WCRR throughout the paper, we adopt the 60-filter variant as our default model.

-We further investigate the tradeoff between $K$ and $d$ in Table~\ref{tab:denoising-results3}, keeping the total number of filters fixed at $K d = 60$.
+We further investigate the tradeoff between $K$ and $d$ in Table~\ref{tab:denoising-results3}, keeping the total number of filters fixed at the product $K d = 60$.
 We observe a significant improvement when moving from $d = 1$ to $d = 2$, with performance peaking at $d = 4$.
 Beyond that, performance degrades steadily, with $d = 60$ performing worse than even the univariate case $d = 1$.
+We attribute the drop in performance to the nature of the $l_{\infty}$-norm.
+The gradient is nonzero only for the filter with the maximal response within each group.
+Fewer filters get updated at each step as $K$ is decreased.
+This dynamic can cause filters that rarely achieve the maximal response to stagnate at their initialization.

-\subsection{Visualization and Analysis of the Learned Model}
+\section{Visualization and Analysis of the Learned Model}

-We display the filters of the $(K=15, d=4)$ model in Figure~\ref{fig:mfoe_filters}.
-Filters within the same group tend to exhibit similar and complementary structures, while filters across different groups often vary significantly.
-Since the potential function depends primarily on the filter that produces the strongest response, this behavior suggests a form of invariance in the model—possibly to orientation, scale, or other transformations.

-We also plot a learned potential of the $(K=30, d=2)$ model along with its two corresponding filter in Figure~\ref{fig:potential0} and show two additional ones in Section~\ref{sec:potentials}.
+A qualitative comparison of our denoising results with the univariate baselines reveals that our approach performs particularly well on periodic patterns, as shown in Figure~\ref{fig:zebras} on the zebra stripes.